Kids Teach Kids to Be Tobacco-Free:

-The Be Smart—Don’t Start! contest has been growing in participation and awareness each year since 2004, reaching thousands of students statewide.
-Through the contest, Oklahoma elementary students (grades K-5) have the opportunity to write and draw a 30-second commercial to teach other kids and adults about the dangers of tobacco.
-Teachers and parents can receive educational anti-tobacco materials to aide in the creation of storyboards.
+Oklahoma elementary students have the opportunity to write and draw a 30-second commercial to teach other kids and adults about the dangers of tobacco.
+Teachers, youth organization leaders and parents can receive educational anti-tobacco materials to aide in the creation of storyboards.
+Winning submissions will be produced as videos using the student drawings and voices!

-Sponsored by Blue Cross and Blue Shield of Oklahoma, the American Lung Association of the Central States serving Oklahoma, the Oklahoma State Department of Education and the Oklahoma State Department of Health, the Be Smart—Don’t Start! contest is open to students in public, private and home-based elementary classrooms.
-Entries must be postmarked by March 26.
-Teachers who would like more information or would like their classrooms to participate can call (866) 876-4376 or visit the Tobacco Prevention page.
+Sponsored by Blue Cross and Blue Shield of Oklahoma; the American Lung Association Plains-Gulf Region; the Oklahoma State Department of Education; the Oklahoma State Department of Health; and the Oklahoma Asthma Initiative; the Be Smart–Don't Start! contest is open to all Oklahoma students in kindergarten through fifth grade.
+Entries must be postmarked by March 25.
+Sponsoring adults who would like more information can call 866-876-4376 or visit the Tobacco Prevention page.